In the last 5 years, startup activity has gained immense velocity.

 Email is the best thing that happened to the internet, or at least to internet marketing.
 It still remains among the most personal methods for communication with 2.6 billion worldwide users in 2015.

-So, how can you tap into prospective customers interested in your product before launching it?
+So, how can you tap into potential customers interested in your product before launching it?

 Harry’s used a viral landing page, allowing its users to refer friends after signing up.
 The users also won free rewards for referring their friends.